 Important Specs for a Gaming Panel

 60 Hz is the standard for more casual monitors, but most gamers are going to want more than that, and that’s especially true if you prefer online competitive games.
 In terms of aesthetics, a higher refresh rate means smoother movement on the panel with less motion blur.
-But it’s just as crucial for quality performance, as a higher refresh rate gives you more time to respond to actions as they happen.
+It’s just as crucial for quality performance, too, as a higher refresh rate gives you more time to respond to actions as they happen.
 We generally recommend a refresh rate of 120 Hz for gaming, but some of the best gaming monitors offer double that.

 Gaming Monitor Panel Types